crispinalan/tikicalendar/README.md

 Gtk4 uses [list widgets](https://docs.gtk.org/gtk4/migrating-3to4.html#consider-porting-to-the-new-list-widgets) such as GtkListBox and porting the Gtk3 version of this Calendar project has involved replacing the display of events with a GtkListBox.
 A significant effort had to be invested into this aspect of the porting.
 There is an article on scalable lists in gtk4 [here](https://blog.gtk.org/2020/06/07/scalable-lists-in-gtk-4/).

 Gtk have said [publically](https://www.youtube.com/watch?v=qjF-VotgfeY&t=824s) that it is their intention to eventually replace GtkTreeView and GtkComboBox with [list widgets](https://blog.gtk.org/2020/06/08/more-on-lists-in-gtk-4/).
 The GtkListBox widget provides a vertical list and can be sorted (in this application events are sorted by start time and then displayed).
 The application work flow has had to be changed as headerbar buttons are now used to create a new event, edit and delete a selected event in the list.
-I have used buttons with text labels (New, Edit, Delete) but there is now an option for using Adwaita button icons (subject to change).
+I have used buttons with text labels (New, Edit, Delete).

 In Gtk4.0, the function